Salad Days (Mac DeMarco album): Writing and composition

 On the sound of Salad Days, DeMarco said: "I didn't want to freak anybody out with a huge sound change.
 I wanted to transition without changing the vibe too much.
 The mood for Salad Days is, 'Fuck man!
 I was just on tour for a year and a half and I'm tired!'"

 Regarding the album's lyrical content, DeMarco consciously decided to write a more personal record than its predecessor, 2 (2012), stating there wouldn't be any songs about "absolutely nothing", and that he "need[ed] to get this shit out".
 Three of the album's tracks focus upon his long-term girlfriend Kiera McNally, with "Let My Baby Stay" referencing the couple's decision to move from Montreal, Quebec, Canada to Brooklyn.

-The track "Chamber of Reflection" references a freemasonry concept, which DeMarco subsequently likened to his home studio: "It's a room people go into before you're initiated into freemasonry.
+The track "Chamber of Reflection" is based on Sekitō Shigeo’s composition "Word 2".
+It references a Freemasonry concept, also called the Chamber of Reflection.
+DeMarco subsequently likened the concept to his home studio: "It's a room people go into before you're initiated into freemasonry.
 It's like a meditation room, and they lock you in there for a period of time.
 The purpose is to reflect on what you've done in your life already and move on from it.
 I think that's what I did in [my home studio] right here.
 It was actually therapeutic.
 I feel a little enlightened, a little less heavy.
 It's tight".